-To ensure that the business operation of the Company has created maximum value and benefits to Thai economy and society truly according to sustainability policy practices, the Company therefore, has identified 7 groups involved in the organization's operation include employees, customers, trade partners/contractors, shareholders, competitors, creditors and society and community.
+To ensure that the business operation of the Company has created maximum value and benefits to Thai economy and society truly according to sustainability policy practices. the Company therefore, has identified 6 groups involved in the organization's operation include employees, customers, alliance and business partners, shareholders, competitors and society.
 The Company has determined the rights of each stakeholder group and also has a method for identifying stakeholder groups by starting from the important business issues (Materiality) and the assessment of stakeholders both directly and indirectly and inside and outside of the Company, which is an important process to help build trust among the Company and all stakeholders as well as increasing the competitiveness of the Company in the long run and supervising to ensure that each group of stakeholders is treated appropriately.

-In 2022, the company managed relationships with stakeholders according to the details summarized as follows:
+In 2023, the company managed relationships with stakeholders according to the details summarized as follows: